top of page

 Jean Law is an actress with many film, television and theatre credits.
 She has appeared in more than 50 short and feature length films (for which she has over 30 IMDB credits), several of which were award winning such as Somewhere between fear and anxiety (S Bean Productions) - in which she appears alone and which she co-produced, won a Silver Remi Award at the WorldFest Houston International Film Festival (2021) and won the Adaptation/Ekphrasis award at the Cadence Video Poetry Festival, Seattle 2020.
 Other award winning films in which she appears are Jambite (Hypatia Productions), On the Hemline and Oiche Nollaig na mBan (Tyrella Films), and Breathe Out (Ego Productions), The Run, (Laugalis Productions).
 For her role in film, Jean won the Rising Star award at the Bere Film Festival 2021.

-She is known for her portrayal of the controversial counsellor Ursula MacBride in Fair City and Mary in The South Westerlies (Deadpan Pictures in partnership with RTE and Unicorn TV) and Countess Markievicz who she has played on stage in three different productions.
+She is known for her portrayal of the controversial counsellor Ursula MacBride in Fair City and Mary in The South Westerlies (Deadpan Pictures in partnership with RTE and Unicorn TV) and Countess Markievicz who she has now played on stage in three different productions, including Souls, Shadows and Secrets at the Everyman Theatre, Cork (Nov, 2024).
 She played the wife of Aidan Quinn in The Eclipse (Treasure Entertainment).

 She has also appeared in several commercial promotions including Failte Ireland’s campaigns on Visit Dublin.com, Irelands Ancient East and Pure Cork.
 She features as Kevin Walsh’s mother in the chart topping video of Embrace the World for the Charity on Autism, AsIAm.

-Her many theatre appearances include her role as Linda Loman in Death of a Salesman (Everyman Theatre, Cork), Zakia in My name is Zakia (No Borders, Smock Alley Theatre, Dublin), Christina in maire and Maggie (Smock Alley, Dublin) and several UCC Players productions including as Countess Markievicz in Walking with Ireland into the Sun by Finola Doyle-O’Neill, Maisie Curtin in The Inheritance by Derry Cotter and Romaine Heilger in Witness for the Prosecution by Agatha Christie.
-Jean has worked with Empire Line Productions when she played Rebecca Marshall in Play House Creatures and the characters Kate and Rose in Between Mouthfuls, Kathy in the Regina Monologues all directed by Mary Curtin with whom she co-wrote and co-produced two short films, Sonnet 30 and Sonnet 91.
+Her many theatre appearances include her role as Linda Loman in Death of a Salesman (Everyman Theatre, Cork), Zakia in My name is Zakia (No Borders, Smock Alley Theatre, Dublin), Christina in Maire and Maggie (Smock Alley, Dublin) and several UCC Players productions including as Countess Markievicz in Walking with Ireland into the Sun by Finola Doyle-O’Neill, Maisie Curtin in The Inheritance by Derry Cotter, Romaine Heilger in Witness for the Prosecution by Agatha Christie and Margo Crane in The Wisdom of Eve.
+Jean has worked with Empire Line Productions when she played Rebecca Marshall in Play House Creatures and the characters Kate and Rose in Between Mouthfuls, Kathy in the Regina Monologues, Lady Saltburn and Miss Erikson in Present laughter, all directed by Mary Curtin with whom she co-wrote and co-produced two short films, Sonnet 30 and Sonnet 91.

 A PhD scientist, Jean trained as an actress under the tutelage of Mary Curtin and has qualifications from the London College of Music and Media.